ManhPhung/Embedded_Interview_T8/README.md

 }
 ```
 ### Declaring Objects
-When a class is defined, only the specification for the object is defined; no memory or storage is allocated.
+- When a class is defined, only the specification for the object is defined; no memory or storage is allocated.
 To use the data and access functions defined in the class, you need to create objects.
 ```c++
 SinhVien sv1;
 ```
+- Accessing data members and member functions: The data members and member functions of the class can be accessed using the dot(‘.’) operator with the object.
+For example, if the name of the object is obj and you want to access the member function with the name printName() then you will have to write obj.printName().
 </details>